 5. Shelves in rooms and kitchens should be of adjustable heights or pull-out style

 Shelves of adjustable height allow people with varied heights to live with dignity without being dependent on anyone.
 Small children learn taking responsibility of arranging their clothes and toys when they are provided with shelves of their height.
 Pull-out shelves are really good for kitchen shelves as the same shelf is used by peoples of different heights without any difficulty.
-Wheelchair users or people suffering with dwarfism would also find such adjustable shelves very useful.
+Wheelchair users or people affected with dwarfism would also find such adjustable shelves very useful.

 6. Bathroom should be spacious with wider entrance